tylerwince/pydbg/README.md

-# pydbg
+# pydbg 🐛
----

-`pydbg` is an implementation of the Rust2018 builtin debugging helper function `dbg`.
+`pydbg` is an implementation of the Rust2018 builtin debugging macro `dbg`.

 The purpose of this package is to provide a better and more effective workflow for people who are "print debuggers".

-Using this package changes your workflow from:
+## The old way:

 ```python